Skip to Content

 These examples are used for demonstration purposes only and do not cover all options available in the product; please refer to Design Studio for more comprehensive documentation.

-Populating Oracle Interface Tables
+Populating Oracle interface tables

 Before using an Oracle concurrent program in a Jitterbit operation, you should already have set up an operation that provides the data you want to access with your Oracle EBS instance.
 This is accomplished through the standard functionality provided by Jitterbit and is not part of the Oracle EBS Connector.